joshwolfer/doctorconsul/README.md

 ### Configuration Script

 * Once the start script has finished, the VM-style environment must be configured.
-* Configure the core environment using the `post-config.sh` script:
+* Open a different shell (leave the `start.sh` script running) and configure the core environment using the `post-config.sh` script:
   * `./post-config.sh`
   * `./post-config.sh -k3d`